-- When NATS detects trouble, the security indicator lamp lights up while ignition switch is in "ON" position. - This lighting up indicates that the anti-theft is not functioning, so prompt service is required. - When servicing NATS (trouble diagnoses, system initialisation and additional registration of other NATS ignition key IDs), CONSULT hardware and CONSULT NATS software is neces-
+- When NATS detects trouble, the security indicator lamp lights up while ignition switch is in "ON" position.
+This lighting up indicates that the anti-theft is not functioning, MA so prompt service is required. - When servicing NATS (trouble diagnoses, system initialization and additional registration of other NATS ignition key IDs), EM CONSULT-II hardware and CONSULT-II NATS software is necessary.

-Regarding the procedures of NATS initialisation and NATS ignition key ID registration, refer to CONSULT operation manual, NATS.
+Regarding the procedures of NATS initialization and NATS LC ignition key ID registration, refer to CONSULT-II operation manual, NATS.

-Therefore, CONSULT NATS software (program card and operation manual) must be kept strictly confidential to maintain the integrity of the anti-theft function.
+Therefore, CONSULT-II NATS software (program card and operation manual) must be kept strictly confidential to maintain the integrity of the anti-theft function.

-- When servicing NATS (trouble diagnoses, system initialisation and additional registration of other NATS ignition key IDs), it may be necessary to re-register original key identification.
-Therefore, be sure to receive all keys from vehicle owner.
-A maximum of five key IDs can be registered into NATS. - When failing to start the engine first time using the key of NATS, restart as follows. - (1) Leave the ignition key in "ON" position for approximately 5 seconds. - (2) Turn ignition key to "OFF" or "LOCK" position and wait approximately 5 seconds. - (3) Repeat step 1 and 2 again. - (4) Restart the engine while keeping the key separate from any others on key-chain.
+- When servicing NATS (trouble diagnoses, system initialization and additional registration of other NATS ignition key IDs), it may be necessary to re-register original key identification.
+AT Therefore, be sure to receive all keys from vehicle owner.
+A maximum of five key IDs can be registered into NATS. - When failing to start the engine first time using the key of NATS, restart as follows. - PD (1) Leave the ignition key in "ON" position for approximately 5 seconds. - (2) Turn ignition key to "OFF" or "LOCK" position and wait FA approximately 5 seconds. - (3) Repeat step 1 and 2 again. - RA (4) Restart the engine while keeping the key separate from any others on key-chain.